 Richard Caddick, my boss at cxpartners following the conversation mentioned how as as young UXer are you supposed to think about personas?
 Are personas a useful tool or not?

-I thought it was time to share my thoughts. (by the way these really are my thoughts not those of the other happy people of cxpartners).
+I thought it was time to share my thoughts.

 A few years ago we all agreed any form of user centred design (UCD) in a project meant better results.